ad-si/Rust-Flashcards/cards.md

 ---

-Convenient way to concatanate strings?
+Convenient way to concatenate strings?

 . . .